 Update: A lot has been happening in the DSLR vs mirrorless debate, so we’ve updated, refreshed and rejigged this article to reflect the latest camera models, technologies and arguments!

 The arrival in 2018 of the Nikon Z 6 and Z 7, the Canon EOS R and the Panasonic S1R and the S1 mean that mirrorless cameras now compete with DSLRs at every level, leading some to suggest that the DSLR has had its day.
 We’re not so sure.

-The thing is, a mirrorless camera is compelling.
-The extent to which these models are more capable for a broader range of tasks means that many people have happily ditched their DSLRs, sold their glass (or not, as we shall see) and jumped across to one of the more recent but rapidly expanding mirrorless systems.
-Many others, however, are more hesitant, and they continue to ask the same question: are mirrorless cameras better than DSLRs?
+The mirrorless camera design is compelling.
+Many photographers have ditched their DSLRs and swapped to the mirrorless format.
+Many others, however, are more hesitant, and they continue to ask the same question: are mirrorless cameras really better than DSLRs?

-If you’re expecting a short answer, it’s this: mirrorless cameras are certainly more capable than DSLRs in many respects, and they hold a number of different advantages, but there are many reasons why novice users and seasoned pros alike would still be better served by a DSLR.
-Things are constantly changing for both formats, however, and what was valid a few years ago may no longer be the case today.
+The short answer is that mirrorless cameras are certainly more capable than DSLRs in many respects, and they hold a number of different advantages.
+However, there are many reasons why novice users and seasoned pros alike would still be better served by a DSLR – not least because a cheap DSLR camera is still the most affordable way to get into serious photography.